jundalisay/superb/content/en/social/economics/principles/part-1/chapter-05b.md

 > *Conglomerate comes from Latin glomerare "form into a ball"

 Such measures will reduce the cash strain and make capital improvements cheaper, without sacrificing quality.
 This hybrid system works well for single land masses like France, China, and Vietnam especially after nuclear fusion is realized.
+Lastly, it is more or less politically agnostic.

 But what about archipelagos where each island is like a feudal kingdom?